JuliaGNI/EulerLagrange.jl/docs/src/lagrangian.md

 using EulerLagrange
 ```

-Next, we generate symbolic variables for a one-dimensional system:
+Next, we generate symbolic variables for a two-dimensional system:
 ```@example lag
 t, x, v = lagrangian_variables(2)
 ```